Elderly man playing guitar for a delighted older woman.

 Ulcerative Colitis Treatment

-The most common procedure used for diagnosis is the colonoscopy as it allows Dr. Parrish to view the entire colon and obtain tissue samples.
+The most common procedure used for diagnosis is the colonoscopy as it allows Dr. Parrish and Dr. Ofshteyn to view the entire colon and obtain tissue samples.

-After Dr. Parrish has diagnosed you with ulcerative colitis, there are a number of treatment options available.
+After we have diagnosed you with ulcerative colitis, there are a number of treatment options available.
 While there is no cure, the treatment options will help relieve side effects and help you resume a normal life.
 Treatments may include:

 Antibiotics and Pain Relievers